sabrinasettle/Camagru/README.md

 <img width="705" alt="Screen Shot 2019-11-25 at 3 50 38 PM" src="https://user-images.githubusercontent.com/22520221/69588155-aa052480-0f9c-11ea-80c7-089f361cda6f.png">

 The user is allowed acces to the photo editing and sharing.
 Along with the social aspects like commenting and liking others photos.
+An image can only be posted if there is a sticker attached to the postable image.
+This is true of the uploadable images as well.